Prog-Neuro-Com/ip/docs/README.md

 ## Saving the data
 Yuki saves the data automatically after any command that changes the data.
 There is no need to save manually.
-But if you want to save manually, you can go to the `data` folder and replace the `Yuki.txt` file with the new one.
+But if you want to save manually, you can go to the `data` folder and replace the `yuki.txt` file with the new one.
 The format of the data is as follows:
 ```
 T/D/E | X | TASK_DESCRIPTION | DATE